redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/5.4-deploy-containerized-app/README.md

 ## Objective

-In this exercise, we'll create a playbook to run our role, create a job template for it in Ansible Controller, and deploying the application -- all via automtion.
+In this exercise, we'll create a playbook to run our role, create a job template for it in Ansible Controller, and deploying the application -- all via automation.

 ### Step 1 - Creating a Playbook